-I used an unordered list there.…You're probably familiar with seeing the navigation because we've worked on it so…frequently throughout the site, but…hopefully you used an unordered list here as well.…So, why did an unordered list fit this so perfectly?…Well, these links are all grouped together, they all belong to the same part…of the navigation, but the sequence that the links are in doesn't really matter.…
+So I went into the intro and this probably is going to shock…none of you I used an unordered list there, you're probably…familiar with seeing the navigation because we worked on…it so frequently throughout the site, but hopefully you used…an unordered list here as well.…So, why did an unordered list fit this so perfectly?…Well these links are all grouped together, they all belong…to the same part of the navigation, but the sequence that…

 - Why is HTML important?